dfinity/awesome-internet-computer/README.md

 - [stable-structures](https://github.com/dfinity/stable-structures) - A collection of scalable and upgrade-safe data structures for Rust maintained by DFINITY.
 - [Sudograph](https://github.com/sudograph/sudograph) - A GraphQL database for the IC.
 - [Certified Blockchain](https://github.com/Factland/ic-certified-blockchain) - Certified blockchain log on on the IC.
 This can be validated using only the NNS public key: [Validation](https://github.com/Factland/certified-blockchain-verification).

+## Infrastructure

+- [IC WebSocket Gateway](https://github.com/omnia-network/ic-websocket-gateway) - Gateway that enables clients to open WebSocket connections with canisters.
+This is the [HTTP Gateway](https://internetcomputer.org/docs/current/references/http-gateway-protocol-spec/) counterpart for WebSockets.

 ## Fungible and Non-fungible Tokens (NFTs)